ICRI Committees

 • 710-F Polished Concrete and Related Materials

-Chair: Pierre Hebert, Sika Corporation
+Chair: Pierre Hebert, Sika Canada, Inc.

 This subcommittee’s goal is to identify and disseminate industry best practices and contribute to enhancing the capabilities of those who apply and polish concrete and cementitious toppings.